Cacti/documentation/syslog-plugin.md

 ## Authors

-The sylog plugin has been in development for well over a decade with increasing functionality and stibility over that time.
+The syslog plugin has been in development for well over a decade with increasing functionality and stibility over that time.
 There have been several contributors to thold over the years.
-Chief amonst them are Jimmy Conner, Larry Adams, SideWinder, and Harlequin.
+Chief amongst them are Jimmy Conner, Larry Adams, SideWinder, and Harlequin.
 We hope that version 2.0 and beyond are the most stable and robust versions of syslog ever published.
 We are always looking for new ideas.
 So, this won't be the last release of syslog, you can rest assured of